LiamKarlMitchell/InhibitWindowsEvents/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 <!-- USAGE EXAMPLES -->
 ### Usage

 Suppressed actions are:
-- Mouse extra buttons (Back and Forward in browser) Mouse 3 Mouse 4 etc.
+- Mouse extra buttons such as Back and Forward in browser, Mouse 3 Mouse 4 etc.
 - Left Windows Key
 - ALT + Scroll Lock toggles the hooks so this combination and is also suppressed.